List of Coronation Street characters introduced in 2002: Lillian Spencer

-Danielle Spencer

-Danielle Spencer, played by Kelly Wenham, is the spoilt daughter of Lillian Spencer (Maureen Lipman).
-Her supposed job is as an aromatherapist but little evidence of this is seen in her brief stay in Coronation Street.
-Instead she is offered a job behind the bar by her mother with whom she is joined in vicious sniping sessions about the regulars of the pub, only showing any honesty when she and Lillian discuss how they had Fred Elliott (John Savident) wrapped around their fingers.
-Danielle leaves with her mother and brother after Lillian is offered a new job.

 Ciaran McCarthy

 Ciaran McCarthy, played by Keith Duffy.
 He made his first on-screen appearance on 7 August 2002, before departing in 2005.
 He returned in 2010 until Duffy temporary departed in January 2011 to go on Boyzone Tour, and returned on 3 November 2011.
 Duffy departed the role again on 25 November 2011 due to family commitments although he stated his intention to eventually return as Ciaran.
 In his duration on the show the character has been at the centre of several romances including relationships with Sunita Alahan (Shobna Gulati), Tracy Barlow (Kate Ford) and Michelle Connor (Kym Marsh).
 Ciaran has been characterised as a ladies' man and a charmer.
 The character is also known for his "sex symbol" status.
 Duffy has received nominations at various soap award ceremonies for his portrayal of Ciaran.

+Naveen Alahan

+Naveen Alahan, played by Parvez Qadir, was the cousin of Dev Alahan (Jimmi Harkishin), who he introduces to Mike Baldwin (Johnny Briggs) as he is a clothing wholesaler.
+He placed a large order of five thousand pairs of garments, which worked the factory employees very hard, however the delivery date was reached successfully.
+However, Naveen's cheque bounces, news that Mike takes calmly despite putting the future of Underworld on the line, but asks Dev, who is his trusted friend, to help him sort out what the issue was.
+Mike's deputy, Joe Carter (Jonathan Wrather) took the news far more personally due to his conflict with Dev over his relationship with Geena Gregory (Jennifer James) and how he and Naveen left him out of discussions regarding the deal in the first place.
+These events were followed with a vendetta from Joe.